nikhil1699/Farmly-backend/README.md

-API's for dealing with trucks, deliveries and orders.
+API's for dealing with Farmly trucks, deliveries and orders.